seen-network/seen-network.github.io/_posts/2023-10-18-lets-talk-about-pronouns.md

 #### Homophobia/LGBT concerns

-A number of gay and lesbian members also wrote to express that, in addition to sexism, they believed the practice was also a signpost for homophobia, such as _‘Anonymous, DWP who said:
+A number of gay and lesbian members also wrote to express that, in addition to sexism, they believed the practice was also a signpost for homophobia, such as _‘Anonymous, DWP’_ who said:

 > ‘Lesbians are being banned from creating lesbian only events.
 As a gay man, listing my pronouns would feel like publicly supporting an ideology that seeks to erase gays and lesbians.’

 Several members also expressed their concerns for those who have gender dysphoria or are struggling with issues around identity, and how the enforcement of this practice may make them uncomfortable, such as _‘Anonymous from DEFRA’_ who said:

 > ‘I worry that encouraging people to add pronouns to emails or provide them in introductions places undue pressure on those who are still working through issues of gender dysphoria.
-It’s not work’s place to _‘out’_ people in this way.’
+It’s not work’s place to ‘out’ people in this way.’

 Others highlighted that while the practice of pronoun declaration made them uncomfortable, they still had great sympathy for those struggling with gender dysphoria.